arlac77/npm-pkgbuild/README.md

 ## node-modules

-content of all (production) modules
+content of all (production) dependencies

 # API